 - 481 calories

-- Chicken and pork flavor
+- It has chicken and pork flavor

-- Pumpkin improves digestive health
+- It has pumpkin that improves digestive health

-- Formulated for multiple breeds
+- It’s formulated for multiple breeds

-- Several protein and cabohydrate sources
+- It has several protein and carbohydrate sources

-- Can cause diarrhea
+- It can cause diarrhea

-- More expensive to buy online
+- It’s more expensive to buy online

-- Can’t reseal the bag
+- You can’t reseal the bag

-This food has oceanfish and salmon as the two main protein sources, and you can choose from three different sized bags.
+This high calorie food has oceanfish and salmon as the two main protein sources, and you can choose from three different sized bags.
 Your dog will get 34% protein and 17% fat in this formula, and meat is the first ingredient.
 You can feed this food to adult dogs of any size to help them build muscle and maintain their weight.

-This is a grain-free food that has healthy carbohydrates that are easy on your dog’s digestive system.
+This is a grain free food that has healthy carbohydrates that are easy on your dog’s digestive system.
 You won’t find any corn, chicken by-product meal, soy, wheat, or artificial preservatives, colors, or flavors.
 This lowers the risk that it’ll upset your dog’s stomach.
 The amino acids and minerals help round out your dog’s diet and support their growth throughout their lives.

 Calories Per Cup

 - It’s made with 34% protein

 - It’s high in omega 3 fatty acids for healthy skin and coat

 - It is grain free

 - It may be too hard for older dogs